-Established with Charitable Status (Gemeinnuetzigkeit) in Vaduz, Liechtenstein on 24 August 1987 with the belief that, after all, our greatest legacy to future generations is art, the International Music and Art Foundation makes grants to facilitate the improvement and dissemination of the visual and performing arts, as well as the study and preservation of art and culture from the past.
+Established with Charitable Status (Gemeinnuetzigkeit) in Vaduz, Liechtenstein on 24 August 1987 with the belief that, after all, our greatest legacy to future generations is art, the International Music and Art Foundation makes Donations to facilitate the improvement and dissemination of the visual and performing arts, as well as the study and preservation of art and culture from the past.
 “Preservation” includes the conservation and restoration of individual works of art and architecture as well as cultural and environmental documentation and preservation.
 Specific interests of the Foundation include, but are not limited to, the fine arts (painting, drawing, sculpture), music, theatre, and architecture (“frozen music” Johann Wolfgang von Goethe, 1829).

 - in the performing arts such as opera companies, symphony orchestras, chamber music ensembles, ballet and theater companies, etc.;

 - for architectural restorations and for the conservation of art;

 - to museums;

 - for research and publication on the history of art;

 With assets of approximately 40,630,460 Swiss Francs as of 31 December 2016, the International Music and Art Foundation makes Donations ranging in size from several hundred to several hundred thousand Swiss Francs, with most falling towards the median of 15,000 Swiss Francs.
 Our average Donation is 40,651 Swiss Francs.
 Whenever possible, the Foundation prefers to issue challenges conditional on matching Foundation Donations with funds from other sources.
 The Foundation Fund may be increased at any time by donations from third parties.